Ceiling Fan Wiring Diagrams 2023

 Ceiling Fan Wiring Diagrams for Home

-Dear Mr. Electrician: Where can I find ceiling fan wiring diagrams that show the blue wire and the black wire connections?
+Dear Mr. Electrician: Where can I find ceiling fan wiring diagrams showing the blue and black wire connections?

-The ceiling fan wiring diagram at the top of this blog post depicts a standard wiring method used during the construction of houses long ago.
+The ceiling fan wiring diagram at the top of this page depicts a standard wiring method used during the construction of houses long ago.

 In this ceiling fan wiring diagram, the blue wire on the ceiling fan is connected to the LOAD side of the wall switch to control the fan’s light.
 The black fan wire is connected to the LINE enabling the pull chain switch on the fan to control the fan motor independently of the wall switch.

 It is not unusual to see a white wire used as the hot or LINE wire on a switch.
 However, the white wire must be re-identified with another color other than white, gray, or green.
-I have rolls of different colors of electrical tape that I use for re-identification.
+I use rolls of different colors of electrical tape for re-identification.
 Some electricians will use a permanent ink marker-type pen to change the color of a wire.

-With the new construction of a home, the National Electrical Code requires that a neutral conductor be installed at many wall switch electrical box locations.
-Having the neutral allows you to use an electronic device instead of a standard wall switch to control your ceiling fan and light.
-Read article 404.2(C), where the neutral is called the “Grounded Circuit Conductor”.
+With the construction of a new home, the National Electrical Code requires that a neutral conductor be installed at most wall switch electrical box locations.
+The neutral lets you use an electronic device instead of a standard wall switch to control your ceiling fan and light.
+Read article 404.2(C), where the neutral is called the “Grounded Circuit Conductor.”

 I have never seen wiring diagrams for a ceiling fan attached or printed on the fan housing or motor.
 Most ceiling fan internal wiring diagrams depicting the blue wire and the black wire are included with the installation instructions.